 Once you get the telescope, new or used, scrutinize everything about it in daylight.
 The mount should be stable enough to remain standing even if someone bumps into it in the dark.
 Give the scope a gentle tap while viewing some distant target.
 Does the view jump around only a little, then stabilize?
 Good!
 But if it hops around for several seconds or more — or if the view moves so much when you hold the focus knob that you can't focus well — it'll be endlessly frustrating.
 Finally, you should be able to move the telescope easily and smoothly (whether by pushing the telescope's tube, turning a knob, or switching on an electric motor) without jerkiness or a backlash problem.

-Assessing the telescope's optical performance is harder for a newcomer to visual astronomy.
+Assessing the telescope's optical performance as part of your telescope buying guide is harder for a newcomer to visual astronomy.
 But even an inexpensive telescope should pass the following nighttime tests.